RainCandyTech/FPArchiveIndex/README.md

 Beginning from version 30, this version is not available for customers in mainland China.</br>
 After it released, if Chinese users still visiting Adobe's Flash Player Download Site,</br>
 they will be redirected to ZhongCheng's "Flash Player China Official Website".</br>
-If they downloaded the exe installer of international version and tried to install,</br>
+For Windows exe installers, if the users try to install them,</br>
 the setup will not launch and will lead the user to ZhongCheng's website too.</br>
 If they disconnected from the internet, they will able to install the program successfully.</br>
 But if the Player detected the user is located in China, it will refuse to run any flash content</br>
 with an error message "not compatible with your region" and require a reinstall.</br>
-The reinstall button will lead the user to ZhongCheng's website.</br></br>
+The reinstall button will lead the user to ZhongCheng's website.</br>
+There's no region lock on macOS & Linux version.</br></br>
 Starting from version 32.0.0.403, Adobe integrates a timebomb in the program.</br>
 It will refuse to play any flash content starting from January 12, 2021.
 ### Available Archives